awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use.md

 ## DynamoDB Enhanced Client basic methods<a name="ddb-en-client-use-basic-ops"></a>

-Basic methods of the enhanced client map to the DynamoDB service operations they are named after\.
+Basic methods of the enhanced client map to the DynamoDB service operations that they're named after\.
 The following examples show the simplest variation of each method\.
 You can customize each method by passing in an enhanced request object\.
 Enhanced request objects offer most of the features available in the standard DynamoDB client\.
 They are fully documented in the AWS SDK for Java 2\.x API Reference\.

 The example uses the [`Customer` class](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-anno-bean-cust) shown previously\.